-Embark on an adventure with us and take part in activities to develop your school grounds whilst undertaking the prestigious John Muir Award ( activities may also contribute to the Green Trees School Award and Green Flag Eco Awards ).
+Second Nature can work with your school to develop its grounds while undertaking the prestigious John Muir Award.
+(Activities that may also work with the Green Trees School Award and Green Flag Eco Awards.)

-The most important aspect is to show enthusiasm and commitment with your involvement with the process and develop a lifelong passion and enjoyment of wild places and want to conserve them.
+Minimum time commitments range from four days for the Discovery level to six months at the Conserver Award.
+But the most important aspect is to show enthusiasm and commitment with your involvement with the process.
+This develops a passion and enjoyment of wild places that lasts a lifetime.